Mara16/CS341-Final-Project/README.md

 **1.** The `App.Java` is the entry point of the program:

-- Creates a client object to launch GUI
+- Creates a Client object to launch GUI
     - stuff stuff stuff
     - stuff stuff stuff

 - Creates and launches two Peer Machines
+    - In the for loop:
+      - Uses the actor model (from assignment 5) to create the ActorSystem
+      - Each ActorRef calls `PeerMachine` class to create a peer machine each.
+They each take two parameters 1) the class being used to create the actor and 2) the optional name being given to that actor, which is "PM i" in this case.
-    - Each Peer Machines communicates with their respective `worker` via an ActorSystem
+    - This will enable each Peer Machines to communicate with their respective `worker` via an ActorSystem

 - Handles an MQTTExcpetion by printing the Exception details